cis241-w21/class-material/minilabs/minilab01.md

 2. Run
    <small>`wget https://raw.githubusercontent.com/fivethirtyeight/data/master/avengers/avengers.csv`</small>

-   Note, `wget` is handy command we haven't talked about -- it will go grab a datafile from the web (in this case from 538's github repo).
+   Note, `wget` is handy command -- it will go grab a datafile from the web (in this case from 538's github repo).
 3. Use `exit` to disconnect (now you'll be back on your local machine)
 4. Use `scp` to transfer the file from eos to your local machine.